The Teatreneu de Barcelona hosts the comedy ‘Las bellacas’ performed by dubbing and theater actresses

 Since last November 3 and until January, the funny comedy ‘Las bellacas’ has been installed in the Teatreneu, from Barcelona.

-The work, original by Carla Torres Danès. and with production by the company La Maiética, it has already been premiered with public success in another theater and is now beginning its second season.
+The work, original by Carla Torres Danès. and with a production by the company La Maiética, it has already been released with public success in another theater and is now beginning its second season.

 The piece deals with problems of family and interpersonal relationships, the post-pandemic crisis and “How mental health is compromised in a world where social networks force us to be perfect”.
 The work shows how sisterhood and mutual support can help to relativize and overcome individual problems.